Julian Raymond

 Julian Raymond is an American songwriter and music producer.
 He has worked with various music artists, including Insane Clown Posse, Glen Campbell, Cheap Trick, Jennifer Nettles, Fastball, Albert Lee, Fleetwood Mac, Kottonmouth Kings, among others.
 Raymond has been a longtime producer for numerous albums for Cheap Trick.

-He co-wrote and produced song "I'm Not Gonna Miss You" for the soundtrack to the documentary Glen Campbell: I'll Be Me (2014).
+He co-wrote and produced the song "I'm Not Gonna Miss You" for the soundtrack to the documentary Glen Campbell: I'll Be Me (2014).
 The song was nominated for Best Original Song at the 87th Academy Awards; the nomination was shared with Glen Campbell.
 It also won Grammy Award for Best Country Song, and received additional nomination for Best Song Written for Visual Media.